Skip to main content

 - Independent Non-Executive Directors

-As an integral component of the Board, Independent Non-Executive Directors represent a key layer of oversight of the activities of the Group.
-In their role, Independent Non-Executive Directors scrutinise the performance of management in their objectives and monitor their reporting on performance.
+Independent Non-Executive Directors (INEDs) provide a key layer of oversight, scrutinising the performance of management in meeting agreed objectives and monitoring reporting against performance.
 They bring an independent viewpoint to the deliberations of the Board that is objective and independent of the activities of the management and of the Group.
-They constructively challenge and help develop proposals on strategy and other key matters.
+They constructively challenge and help develop proposals on strategy an other key matters.
+In addition, they oversee the Group’s strategy through regular strategic updates, monitoring strategic outcomes, one-to-one meetings with members of the senior management, such as the Group Chief Executive, Chief Financial Officer (CFO), Chief Risk Officer (CRO) and other members of the Group Executive Leadership Team.
+INEDs play a key role in appointing and removing Executive Directors.

 - Executive Directors